Something Good – Negro Kiss

-Something Good – Negro Kiss is a short silent film from 1898 of a couple kissing and holding hands.
-It is believed to depict the earliest on-screen kiss involving African Americans and is known for departing from the prevalent and purely stereotypical presentation of racist caricature in popular culture at the time it was made.
+Something Good – Negro Kiss is an American short silent film made in 1898 that depicts a couple kissing and holding hands.
+It is believed to be the earliest depiction of on-screen kissing involving African Americans, and is noted for departing from the prevalent stereotypical presentation of racist caricatures in American popular culture at the time it was made.
 The film was a lost film until its rediscovery in 2017, and was added to the American National Film Registry in 2018.

 Production

 In Something Good, a well-dressed African American couple exchanges several kisses.
 Between kisses they hold and swing each other's hands and laugh together.
 The chemistry in the performances is described as "palpable," conveying an "unmistakable sense of naturalness, pleasure, and amusement."
 A slightly longer version came to light in 2021; this version shows the couple before they embrace, and includes the "prelude before the kisses, with wooing, refusal and negotiation.”
 The longer version was produced at the same time and may have been produced for the international market.
 Research notes that alternate versions were sold and separately listed with varying lengths.
 The longer version is also from a perspective point further away and inverted, with the actors on opposite sides from the first version, although whether this was a mistake in production or reproduction is unknown.
 Scholars also perceive the longer film as more “vaudevillesque”, with more acting work, than the romance of the first.

 When it was produced, it was likely presented with other shorts as a comedy vignette, a take-off on the 1896 film The Kiss.
 Something Good starred stage entertainers Saint Suttle and Gertie Brown.
 Suttle was a composer for popular theater and Brown a vaudeville circuit actress.
 The two also performed as dance partners.
 They were part of a group known as The Rag-Time Four, who performed variations on the popular cakewalk dance.
 They may have been at the film studio to perform in a cakewalk vignette, playing the film as impromptu.

 The film was made in Chicago by director and producer William Selig, a film pioneer, who also had prior experience with staged minstrel shows.
 He used his own version of a Lumière cinématographe camera to shoot Something Good.
 Selig distributed the Selig Polyscope Company film through the Sears & Roebuck mail order catalog.